 –Josh Raynolds, Vinous Media, September 2020

 Marcus Goodfellow grew up on a Douglas Fir tree farm in Oregon.
-He got the wine bug in college while working in restaurants, first in Los Angeles and later in Portland.
+He got the wine bug in college while working in restaurants, first in Los Angeles and later in Portland, and it was very influenced by the old world.
 His wine education began in 2002 when he worked the harvest at Evesham Wood and made his first wines in the old Westrey Wine Company building, next door to Eyrie’s old building, in McMinneville’s granary district.
 He subsequently made three more vintages there, and he credits Westrey founders Amy Wesselman and David Autrey with encouraging and enabling him to begin his own production (then labeled exclusively as Matello Wines).

 He also credits Cristom’s Steve Doerner with inspiring him, above all with his openness and honesty.
 His relationship with Doerner cemented his decision to work with stems, or whole cluster fermentations, and Doerner helped guide him down the path of trusting Mother Nature to handle fermentations just fine with a minimum of interference.